worthingtonse/RAIDA_KEY_EXCHANGE/README.md

 # RAIDA Key Exchange
 An open-source protocol for quantum-safe cryptographic key exchanged.
-For use as an alternative to SSL/TLS
+This enable the use of the [Presentation Layer Security protocol](https://som.com) as an alternative to TLS.

 ## 1. Key Storage on clients and servers
 Computers must store shared secrets called "Keys".